High Levels Of Antibiotic Resistance Found Worldwide, New Data Shows

 Natureza’s research offers a true paradigm shift, one that would remove the imbalance in development cost by eliminating the ability of bacteria to become resistant.
 With the promise of new drugs being able to be marketed for years providing not only the time to recover investment, but a profit as well, a new investment environment would emerge that would encourage the development of new, much needed antibiotics.

-This work is protected by several US and foreign patents and patent applications.
+This work is protected by several US and foreign patents and patents pending.

 Lack of New Antibiotics Threatens Global Efforts to Contain Drug-Resistant Infections